1wunderkind/loopgpt-backend/LOOPKITCHEN_FINAL_SUMMARY.md

 ## Executive Summary

-LoopKitchen is a comprehensive AI-powered cooking assistant integrated into the LoopGPT MCP server.
-It provides **9 new tools** for recipe generation, nutrition analysis, and meal planning, expanding LoopGPT from 51 to **60 total MCP tools**.
+LoopKitchen is a comprehensive AI-powered cooking assistant integrated into the LooptOS MCP server.
+It provides **9 new tools** for recipe generation, nutrition analysis, and meal planning, expanding LooptOS from 51 to **60 total MCP tools**.

 **Key Achievements**: